onkarc-dev/Global_Stock_Market_Forecasting/README.md

 # Global_Stock_Market_Forecasting
+This is line one.
 📌 Project Overview
+This is line two.

 This project presents a comprehensive end-to-end stock market forecasting system that combines statistical analysis, machine learning, deep learning, and time-series modeling to analyze and predict global stock prices.